The Kingdom of God Now

 The Goal: Faithful Study

-The Bible is the most influential book in history, yet it is also one of the most misunderstood.
+The Bible is the most influential book in history, yet it is also one of the most abused.

-Kingdom of God Now is dedicated to a different approach.
+Kingdom of God Now is dedicated to breaking this habit.

-Our goal is a faithful study of the Bible.
 We believe that we must be faithful to the text's true meaning before we can apply it to our lives.
-We cannot truly live out the Scriptures until we understand what they actually say.
+We cannot truly live out the Scriptures until we understand what the authors actually wrote.

-To do that, we use three essential tools: Exegesis, Hermeneutics, and The Lens of Christ.
+To do that, we use three essential tools: Exegesis, Hermeneutics, and The Lens of Jesus Christ.

 Tool 1: Exegesis (The Foundation)